Be Healthy Information

 3. Activity

-• Does pain still limit your activity as much?
+• Does pain limit your activity?

 4. Mood

-• Do you experience mood swings?
+• Do you experience mood changes that relate to your pain?

 5. Time